 User input data for each insurer and hurricane detailing specific assumptions made with regard to exposed property.

-The confidence intervals used to gauge the comparison between historical and modeled losses will be reviewed.
+The confidence intervals used to gauge the comparison between historical and modeled hurricane losses will be reviewed.

 Form S-4, Validation Comparisons, will be reviewed.